Here is the Studio Channel Islands 2014 Board of Directors, including each member’s community and professional affiliations:

 Business Advisor / Corporate Director

-Max is a retired Deputy Forest Supervisor with science degrees from the University of California and Humboldt State University.
-Although not claiming to be an artist, he enjoyed making zink plate prints and is excited by the creative process.
-For several years, he was a volunteer jazz DJ for KTOO public radio and served as a director of the Alaska Folk Festival.
+Max is a retired Deputy Forest Supervisor with degrees in science from the University of California and Humboldt State.
+While working at Forest Service headquarters in Washington D.C, he also served as a resource advisor with the White House Council on Environmental Quality and as a Brookings Fellow with the 106th Congress.
+For several years, he was a volunteer jazz DJ for KTOO public radio and served as a director on the board of the Alaska Folk Festival.
 Max recently served as President of the Camarillo Rotary.
+Although not claiming to be an artist, he enjoyed making zinc plate prints and is excited by the creative process.

 Members at Large